Vehicle registration plates of Ontario: Historic vehicles

-Historic vehicle license plates were introduced in 1969 as yearly plates.
+Historic vehicle licence plates were introduced in 1969 as yearly plates.
 In 1973, plates switched to permanently issued plates validated with stickers.

 Vehicles more than 30 years old and substantially unchanged since manufacture may qualify for a "Historic" registration.

 Annual fees were much lower ($18 vs $120 for a passenger car until 2022), but historic vehicles may not be used as conventional transportation.
 They legally may only be driven to and from events and parades where the vehicle is on display, to garages for maintenance, and other similar use cases.
 Annual renewal stickers are affixed to the rear plate, as with passenger vehicles.

 Historic plates are not to be confused with year-of-manufacture plates.

 Commercial baseplates

 Unlike passenger cars, plate validation stickers for commercial vehicles are placed on the front plate, instead of the rear.
 This placement is consistent between trucks with visible rear plates, and tractor units where the rear plate is obscured by a trailer.
 Ontario vehicles registered in the International Registration Plan receive special commercial plates with "PRP" screened vertically at the left.

 All pickup trucks are legally considered commercial vehicles and thus require commercial plates.
 However, if used strictly as a passenger vehicle ("personal-use vehicle"), a truck may be exempt from some conditions imposed on commercial vehicles, indicated by a white or red "PERSONAL USE ONLY" sticker affixed in the top left corner of the front plate.